bravado/objectiveweb/README.md

 self-evident.
 Data structures, not algorithms, are central to programming.
 (Rob Pike, 1989)

-## This is a work in progress

-This current version **does not** enforce any kind of authorization on the resources exported via `objectiveweb/index.php`.

-This won't affect custom controllers, which may implement their own authorization schema.

-### Workarounds

- * Use plain http authentication (.htaccess) for the /objectiveweb directory
- * Enforce permissions on the ow-config.php file

-    if(!current_user()) { respond('Not authenticated', 403); }
+## Getting ready for release

+Objectiveweb 0.10 will be the first stable release of the framework.

 ### TODO

- * 0.6 release
+ * 0.10 release
+	* Package the libs properly (to be used with composer) [OK]
+		* Use some OO stuff (ie namespaces) [OK]
+	* Integrate phpgacl into the Directory [OK]
+	* Implement/Test the Attachments service
+	* Implement/Test the Acl service
 	* Finish implementing elfinder-based attachments
-	* Integrate phpgacl

- * Post-0.6 release
+ * Post-0.10 release
-	* Use PDO instead of mysqli (bravado/db) for the backend
+	* Port TableStore and ObjectStore to the SQLStore using PDO (objectiveweb/db) instead of mysqli for the backend
-	* Package the lib properly (to be used with composer)
-		* Use some OO stuff (ie namespaces)

 # Usage